 A HK$300 million Pilot Green Transport Fund has been put in place since March 2011 for application by transport operators and non-profit-making organizations providing services to their clients and goods vehicle owners, encouraging them to try out innovative green and low carbon transport technologies (including EVs).

 The ultimate policy objective of the Government is to have zero emission buses running across the territory.
 To this end, the Government allocated $180 million for franchised bus companies to purchase 36 single-deck electric buses for trial runs to assess their operational efficiency and performance under the local conditions.
-The first batch of five battery-electric buses has commenced operation by end 2015, and the remaining electric buses are expected to be put into service progressively in the fourth quarter of 2016.
+The first batch of five battery-electric buses has commenced operation by end 2015, and the remaining electric buses are expected to be put into service progressively from the first half of 2017.

 As at end of December 2016, there are 7231 EVs for road use, up from less than 100 in end 2010.
 At present, 61 EV models from seven countries have been type-approved by the Transport Department (TD).
 These include 43 models for private cars and motorcycles, 18 models for public transport and commercial vehicles, listed as follows.